allegro/ralph/README.md

     vagrant ssh

+Virtualenv is activated for you automatically.

 ## Regular environmnent

+Make sure you created virtualenv in which you will install ralph.
-If you want to install it in production, after cloning ralph repository just make:
+If you want to install it in production, after cloning ralph repository, and activating virtualenv just make:

     make install